Little John's Cross House formerly the King William Inn

 In 1922 Mrs A. Cann continued to reside in the house and it seems to have still been running as a market garden.
 The house was described as a stone-built and slated dwelling house named Little John's Cross formerly The King William Inn.

 The house contained three bedrooms, a box room, two sitting rooms, a kitchen, a back house and a coal house.
-Outside there was stabling, two stone built and slated stalls; a waggon house and a stone and tile linhay.
+Outside there was stabling, two stone built and slated stalls; a wagon house and a stone and tile linhay.
 The land was in three enclosures and consisted of fruit and market gardens and a grass paddock.
 The total area covered just over seven acres.

 Copyright © Rowena Kirkpatrick